Wednesday, September 28, 2011

 Students aren't cringing right now.

-P1- questionable (again, you don't know)
+P1- questionable (again, you don't know)12) All students in here are humans.

 P2- true

-(from premise 1, we only know what happens when Sean is singing, not when he isn't singing; students could cringe for a different reason)
+structure- bad (from premise 1, we only know what happens when Sean is singing, not when he isn't singing; students could cringe for a different reason)

 overall- bad (bad 1st premise and structure)